zhutoulala/hadoop-client-plugin/README.md

 # hadoop-plugin
+a jenkins plugin that integrate Hadoop and Jenkins Jobs
+* it allows you to upload artifacts to target HDFS
-a jenkins plugin allows you to run hadoop jobs from jenkins
+* it allows you to run hadoop jobs such as mapreduce,hive,pig in Jenkins Jobs